Habu-Kagumba/listy-app/README.md

 An alternative is installing a version manager inorder to easily run different versions of node.
 My favorite is [asdf](https://github.com/asdf-vm/asdf).

-This project was developed with Node v8, while I suggest using the latest version.
+This project was developed with Node v8.

 ### Installing